TheUbuntuGuy/ram-compilesession/README.md

 This creates a ramdisk and loads any previous build files into it.
 If they don't exist, it creates them by running cmake.

-Continue to edit code where it resides on disk.
+Continue to edit code as normal where it resides on disk.
 No sources exist on the ramdisk, so no risk of losing work.
 Compiling and linking will be super fast as they are operating in a ramdisk.

 At any time just run: